 Miami Art Week in Little Haiti: Immigrant Artists at Work

 Conversation: Curators Edouard Duval-Carrie, Carl-Philippe Juste and Marie Vickles discuss curating the exhibitions on display at the Little Haiti Cultural Complex and neighboring spaces.
-The talk moderated by Dr. Rebecca Friedman of the Public Humanities Lab.
+The talk was moderated by Dr. Rebecca Friedman (Public Humanities Lab).

 Jan.
 9, 2026